WallStreetMojo

 What are Revenue Receipts?

-Revenue Receipts are those receipts that neither reduce the assets of the company, nor they create any liability.
-They are always recurring in nature, and they are earned during the normal course of business.
+Revenue Receipts are those receipts that neither reduce the company's assets nor create any liability.
+They are always recurring in nature and earned during the normal course of business.

 From the definition, it is clear that any type of receipt needs to satisfy one of the two conditions to be called as revenue receipt –